simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 During my stay in Urga, I often went to visit the monastery and discuss with lamas the intricate problems of the Buddhist viewpoint on the outside world, --- a kind of projection of one’s inner self.
 Such learned lamas, holders of the high scholarly degrees in divinity of rap-cham-pa (Tibetan: rab-byams-pd) and lha-ram-pa, usually live with their disciples, who attend to their bodily needs, in Mongol felt tents pitched inside the courtyards of the monastery.
 The felt tent of a lama is usually much cleaner and sometimes even better furnished than that of a layman of equal means.
 One day we paid a visit to a learned lha-ram-pa or doctor of divinity, well known in Urga for his great knowledge and general acumen.
 We were anxious to see him. for

-162 TRAILS TO INMOST ASIA
+**162 TRAILS TO INMOST ASIA**

 we had heard that he had a deep and sincere interest in western science, and a very sane point of view on the future of the Buddhist doctrine.

 On arriving in Ganden, we were ushered into a narrow lane, leading to a small red-painted door with the Mongol number on it.
 Behind the door lay a small courtyard in which two Mongol tents were pitched: The white tent of the Iha^ram-pa and an ordinary Mongol tent of gray felt for his attendants and disciples.
-A yoimg lama lifted up the heavy carpet that serves as door in most of the yurtas, when the wooden door is left open.
+A young lama lifted up the heavy carpet that serves as door in most of the yurtas, when the wooden door is left open.
 The Ihorram-pa, a man of sixty, was sitting on a low mattress in front of a low table covered with books and papers.
 He rose from his seat, greeted us, and offered us a seat on a low couch which served him as a bed.

 The furnishing of his tent was simple but clean and cozy.
 A large iron stove in the center gave plenty of warmth.
 An altar with a glass case containing several small images and photos of great lamas, stood at the northern wall of the tent.
 Near to the altar stood a table and a large wooden case containing the lama’s library.
 He himself was engaged in translating into Tibetan a Russian textbook on algebra for the use of the monastery lamas.
 He told us that Buddhism should be renovated in the light of modern science.
 It was necessary to improve the general education of the lamas.
 According to him, in times past one met learned lamas, who knew Sanskrit and had a thorough knowledge of the tshan-nyid literature of Buddhism.
 Now such men arc rare, and most of the lamas content themselves with learning by heart a few proscribed prayer books.
-The lha-ram-pa was well aware of the fact that unless the church would improve the education of the lamas, the ijniluence of religion would rapidly wane.
-A question that greatly agitated the clerical masses was that of the Xhuvara}{s or novices.
+The lha-ram-pa was well aware of the fact that unless the church would improve the education of the lamas, the influence of religion would rapidly wane.
+A question that greatly agitated the clerical masses was that of the *khuvaraks* or novices.
 According to the old rule, boys of seven were given away by their parents to a monastery to become lamas.
 A family that had several sons would always give one of them away.
 Educated from early boyhood in the precepts and traditions of the Lamaist order, the boys grew into staunch supporters of the church.
 The new progressive government of Mongolia recently promulgated a law that only boys of eighteen could enter the monastery and that they should do so entirely of their own accord.
 This was a heavy blow to the church, which suddenly lost its right of recruiting novices among the population.
 Our informer was, however, of the opinion that the importance lay in quality and not in quantity; let there be fewer lamas, but real ones, learned in the precepts of their religion.

-TEMPLE OF AVALOKITESVARA, CJANDEN MONASl'ERY, URGA
+TEMPLE OF AVALOKITESVARA, GANDEN MONASTERY, URGA

 BRONZE INCENSE BURNER

 IN FRONT OF THE GANDEN MONASTERY, URGA

-ALTAR WITH PHOTOGRAPH OF THE BOGDO CJEGEN, GANDEN MONASTERY, URGA
+ALTAR WITH PHOTOGRAPH OF THE BOGDO GEGEN, GANDEN MONASTERY, URGA

-163 MONGOLIA
+**163 MONGOLIA**

 The lamas, being the only intellectual class, had to evolve with the time, participate in the life of the nation, and help in the upbuilding of their country.
 The views of the learned lha-ram-pa, I must add, are shared by a number of monks throughout Mongolia and even Tibet.